mgorsk1/mgorsk1/README.md

 - Writing and extending framework for data ingestion
 - Writing and extending frameworks for data quality / profiling

-I have strong experience in distributed systems leveraging modern technologies such as:
+I have strong experience in distributed systems, leveraging modern technologies such as:
 - Kubernetes
 - Apache Airflow
 - Apache Spark